 Kara L. Larson

 Kara L. Larson grew up in the rural mountains of Bath County, Virginia.
 She received her B.A. from Saint Vincent College in 2003 and her J.D. from Vermont Law School in 2007.
 During law school, Ms. Larson served as a Student Bar Association Ambassador, was a member of the Moot Court Advisory Board, and competed in the 2007 National Environmental Moot Court competition.

 After graduating law school, Ms. Larson returned to Virginia to practice law.
 She was admitted to the Virginia State Bar in 2008.
-Since then, she has been admitted to practice in the U.S. District Court for the Eastern District of Virginia and the U.S. Bankruptcy Courts for the Eastern and Western Districts of Virginia.
+Since then, she has been admitted to practice in the U.S. District Court for the Eastern and Western Districts of Virginia and the U.S. Bankruptcy Courts for the Eastern and Western Districts of Virginia.
 She has experience in various practice areas such as domestic law, construction law, landlord/tenant actions, estate administration, debt collection, and bankruptcy.
 She has appeared in Virginia juvenile and domestic relations district courts, general district courts, circuit courts, the Virginia Supreme Court, and U.S. district court and bankruptcy courts in Virginia.
 She is a qualified guardian ad litem for children and is also a member of the Virginia State Bar Family Law Section, the Bankruptcy Law Section, and the Culpeper County Bar Association.
 She is a member of the Culpeper Chamber of Commerce and is a past member of the board of directors of The Laurel Center in Winchester, Virginia.